RobynLlama/Ostranauts.Deduplicator/README.md

 ## Whitelist

-As of the most recent release, only `DcAging` is whitelisted as its the only condition I've seen that seems to natural exist in multiple forms without issue.
+As of the most recent release, only `DcAging` is whitelisted as its the only condition I've seen that seems to exist in multiple forms without issue.